 One aspect of online dating I appreciated when I was single was when I came across someone who spent time thinking about the variety of photos to include in his profile.
 Or maybe hired a pro photographer to help get some good shots.

 For example, if he has a lot of photos of him with his dog, then you can tell right away that he’s an animal lover and this pet is a priority to him.
 It’s up to you to weigh the pros and cons of taking on that responsibility with him if you two start dating.
 If you’re an animal lover, it’s probably no problem.
 If you’re not, you have some things to think about.

-If all of his photos are mirror selfies showing off his physique, you don’t get a sense of his day-to-day life.
+If all of his photos are mirror selfies showing off his physique, you don’t get a sense of his personality or day-to-day life.
 Sure, he may be nice to look at, but who is he as a person?
 What are his values and beliefs, and will those values and beliefs line up with yours?
 This can be a sign that he’s somewhat vain and superficial.

 If most of his photos are of him traveling to different countries, it may appear that he has expendable time and money.
 I love an adventurous spirit, but my lifestyle dictates traveling as a treat and not something I would do almost every weekend.

 These examples may sound like slight judgements, but the content of a profile, including photos, are all you have at this stage of the game to draw conclusions about someone’s personality.
 You want your potential date to somewhat enjoy or respect your hobbies and interests and vice versa.
 I believe a majority of singles feel the same way to some extent.